EnTT 3.15.0

 Signals

-Signal handlers work with references to classes, function pointers and pointers to members.
-Listeners can be any kind of objects and users are in charge of connecting and disconnecting them from a signal to avoid crashes due to different lifetimes.
-On the other side, performance shouldn't be affected that much by the presence of such a signal handler.
+Signal handlers work with references to classes, function pointers, and pointers to members.
+Listeners can be any kind of objects, and users are in charge of connecting and disconnecting them from a signal to avoid crashes due to different lifetimes.
+On the other side, performance should not be affected that much by the presence of such a signal handler.

 A signal handler is can be used as a private data member without exposing any publish functionality to the clients of a class.